 It will continue to bake after you pull it out of the oven, but you want to make sure the center is done.

 Oven temperatures may vary and this can effect your actual baking time.
 Insert a cake tester or long toothpick into the center of the loaf.
 If it comes out clean, it’s done.

 How to make gluten free banana bread

-- In a large mixing bowl mix mashed banana, oil, yogurt, sugar, eggs, and vanilla and whisk until smooth.
+- In a large mixing bowl mix mashed banana, oil, yogurt (or apple sauce, or additional oil or butter), sugar, eggs, and vanilla and whisk until smooth.

-- Add flour, baking soda, and salt.
+- Add flour, baking powder, baking soda, and salt.
 Stir until combined.

 - If desired, fold in chocolate chips.